ricobl/copy-ruby-member-reference/README.md

 ## Why another extension?

-Other existing extensions wouldn't cover scenarios that I needed and I wanted to some fun writing my own extension and use the opportunity learn Typescript.
+Other existing extensions wouldn't cover scenarios that I needed and I wanted to have some fun writing my own extension and also used the opportunity learn Typescript.

 ## Development